just-gautam/summer-analytics-2026-capstone/README.md

 - **Result: ~0.999 ROC-AUC (OOF)** — driven primarily by legitimate, allowed features (cabin class, costs, hotel nights), not leakage

 Full methodology, EDA, and results are documented in the executed notebook.

-## Note on Celonis Process Mining Component

-The project brief also called for building a live process-mining dashboard in the Celonis Platform (Process & Variant Explorer, 3 dashboard tabs).
-Celonis Academic Alliance self-serve signup was unavailable at the time of submission ([Celonis Community reports of Free Plan access changes](https://community.celonis.com)), so this component could not be completed.
-The process-mining angle is instead reflected through event-log-derived features in the ML notebook (process duration, event sequence patterns) and the Inefficiencies slide in the presentation.